cntoplolicon/seasar2-assistant/README.md

 ### Checking Scope Strings ###

-Turn on **check scope declerations of properties in page class** on property page.
+Turn on **check scope declerations of properties in page class** on property page and select the error level. **warning** is recommended.
 Seasar2 Assistant will check the existence of properties declared in `PAGE_SCOPE`, `REDIRECT_SCOPE` and `SUBAPPLICATION_SCOPE` strings when editing java source.